Hemlock Camp Meeting 2019 was wonderful!

 Hemlocks Need Your Help!

 Property owners have the option to save as many of their own hemlocks as they desire, but focused efforts to raise awareness, promote action, and provide assistance have been extremely limited in most north Georgia counties.
-SAVE GEORGIA'S HEMLOCKS, a 501(c)(3) nonprofit organization, has implemented the Hemlock Help Program -- a statewide initiative of educational and charitable services -- to address this urgent need on both public and private land, wherever hemlocks are threatened in Georgia.
+SAVE GEORGIA'S HEMLOCKS, a 501(c)(3) nonprofit organization, has implemented the Hemlock Help Program -- a statewide initiative of educational and charitable service -- to address this urgent need on both public and private land, wherever hemlocks are threatened in Georgia.

 HWA infestation has been confirmed in 19 counties -- the entire native range of the hemlock in north Georgia -- and reported in several more counties as far south as Atlanta.
 These magnificent trees need your help NOW.

 Aesthetically, these beautiful trees contribute greatly to the enjoyment of those who live, work, and play among them, as well as the many people who come to north Georgia for tourism and recreation.
 What would your special places in the mountains look like without hemlocks?